dtan1/dtan1/README.md

 ### *I am a Software Engineer, who is passionate in the innovative technology, e.g. blockchain, Ai, cyber security, VR/AR etc.*

 ### About :
-&nbsp; &nbsp; &nbsp; This is a new new GitHub Readme Page.
+&nbsp; &nbsp; &nbsp; This is a new GitHub Readme Page.

 ### Skills:
    - **Languages**    : Solidity / Javascript / JAVA / Assembler / C